duckietown/duckietown-slimremote/doc/communication.md

     values) or a motor command combined with an LED command (five floating points values).
 All these floating point values are separated by comma.
-The motor part is always in range[-1,1] and corresponds to the speed of the left and right motor.
-The LED part (last 3 floats) are in range [0;1] and correspond to the color channels red, green, and blue if the use wants to include them.
+The motor part is always in range[-1,1] and corresponds to the velocity of the vehicle and the steering angleThe LED part (last 3 floats) are in range [0;1] and correspond to the color channels red, green, and blue if the use wants to include them.

 Example:

     "1 1337 192.168.1.15 -0.54,0.333333"
-    (doesn't include LED values)
+    (doesn't include LED values) means go backwards at half speed and slightly turn left

     "1 1337 192.168.1.15 -0.54,0.3,0,0.55,1"
     (which does include LED values, corresponding to
     0 parts red, 0.55 parts green and 1 part blue)

+#### Reset message structure

+Each **reset** message has the following format:

+    "2 X Y 0"

+where (same as for ping message)

+    X = PC identifier "ID": random integer in range [0,99999], not zero-buffered.
+        This value is randomly chosen by the PC upon initiating the connection.
+There is currently no big importance to this number but it can be used to identify concurrent connections
+        from the same host.
+    Y = IP address of the PC - currently IPv4.

+    The leading "2" indicates that this is a reset message The trailing "0" indicates that this message doesn't have an action payload (i.e. motor commands).

+Example:

+    "2 1337 192.168.1.15 0"

 #### Images/Observations